Lawyers Offer Winter Pointers For COVID-19 Converts To Pedal Power

-As the darker nights of autumn approach, and not long before the clocks go back, Irwin Mitchell and Cycling Time Trials (CTT) are working together to offer riding advice to those who took up cycling in response to the Covid-19 lockdown.
+Now the darker nights are here, Irwin Mitchell and Cycling Time Trials (CTT) are working together to offer riding advice to those who took up cycling in response to the COVID-19 lockdown.

 The advice follows research commissioned by Irwin Mitchell that shows cycling has overtaken public transport as the preferred method of commuting to work following the UK lockdown.